 William S. Benjamin is one of our Class II directors and the Chairman of the Board.
 Mr. Benjamin is a Partner and Head of Ares Real Estate Group and a member of the Executive Management Committee of Ares Management.
 Additionally, Mr. Benjamin serves on the Ares Real Estate Group Global Investment Committee and Ares Real Estate Debt Investment Committee.
 In 2013, Mr. Benjamin joined Ares Management through its acquisition of AREA Property Partners, where he was a Senior Partner.
 Mr. Benjamin joined the predecessor of AREA Property Partners from Bankers Trust Corp in 1995, where he worked in the Real Estate Finance Group since 1986.
 He is a Trustee of Impetus, a UK based charity focused on improving access to education and employment for disadvantaged youth.
+Mr. Benjamin graduated from Harvard with a Bachelor of Arts degree and holds a Master of Business Administration degree from University of Pennsylvania, Wharton School.
 Mr. Benjamin's extensive experience in the global commercial real estate markets and as a senior real estate executive enables him to provide the Board with leadership and financial expertise as well as insight into the current status of the global real estate and financial markets.

 Caroline E. Blakely is one of our Class II directors and currently serves as Lead Independent Director, the Chairperson of the nominating and governance committee and as a member of the audit committee.
-Ms. Blakely has been the Chief Executive Officer and President of Rebuilding Together, Inc., a leading national nonprofit in safe and healthy housing since January 2016.
-Ms. Blakely was a partner in the Real Estate Group at Cassin & Cassin LLP, a law firm providing legal services that focus on real estate finance, real estate transactions and private client services from October 2013.
-Diversity for to joining Cassin & Cassin LLP, Ms. Blakely served as a Vice President of the multifamily business of the Federal National Mortgage Association ("Fannie Mae") from April 1999 to October 2013.
+Ms. Blakely is currently the Chief Executive Officer and President of Rebuilding Together, Inc., a leading national nonprofit in safe and healthy housing.
+Ms. Blakely was a partner in the Real Estate Group at Cassin & Cassin LLP, a law firm providing legal services that focus on real estate finance, real estate transactions and private client services from October 2013 to December 2015.
+Prior to joining Cassin & Cassin LLP, Ms. Blakely served as a Vice President of the multifamily business of the Federal National Mortgage Association ("Fannie Mae") from April 1999 to October 2013.
 In this capacity, Ms. Blakely defined the strategic direction for Fannie Mae's growing asset management and counterparty responsibilities.
-In addition, Ms. Blakely was responsible for mitigating the financial and operational risk of 24 Delegated Underwriting Servicing

-Lenders, including assessing the counterparty's capital adequacy to share risk with Fannie Mae.
+In addition, Ms. Blakely was responsible for mitigating the financial and operational risk of 24 Delegated Underwriting Servicing Lenders, including assessing the counterparty's capital adequacy to share risk with Fannie Mae.
 She initiated performing note sales and negotiated the first sale of multifamily mortgage servicing rights.
 Ms. Blakely also served as Chief Marketing Officer of National Cooperative Bank ("NCB") and as Senior Managing Director of NCB's Corporate Banking and Commercial Real Estate Divisions from 1992 to 1999, during which time she served as a member of NCB's Executive Committee and as President of NCB Capital Corporation.
 In 1980, Ms. Blakely founded a law firm specializing in structured finance and real estate lending for acquisition, development and construction loans, where she practiced until 1992.
 Ms. Blakely currently serves as a member of the board of Vitas, LLC, a for profit subsidiary of Global Communities, specializing in microfinance, and Ares Charitable Foundation, an independent 501(c)(3) charitable organization.
-Ms. Blakely holds a B.A. in English from the University of Virginia and a J.D. from Georgetown University Law Center, where she graduated cum laude.
-Ms. Blakely's significant experience as a lawyer and adviser to real estate investors and real estate transaction experience provides valuable knowledge to the Board.
+Ms. Blakely holds a B.A. in English from the Univers